-In cases where neither push notifications nor asynchronous RPC notifications are being used, and the client is not actively calling the EcDoRpcExt2 method, as specified in [MS-OXCRPC] section 3.1.4.2, the client MUST poll the server for pending notifications.
-To poll the server for pending notifications, the client MUST make EcDoRpcExt2 method calls as specified in section 3.2.5.6.
+In cases where neither push notifications nor asynchronous RPC notifications are being used, and the client is not actively calling the EcDoRpcExt2 method, as specified in [MS-OXCRPC] section 3.1.4.2, or the Execute request type <21>, as specified in [MS-OXCMAPIHTTP] section 2.2.4.2, the client MUST poll the server for pending notifications.
+To poll the server for pending notifications, the client MUST make EcDoRpcExt2 method calls as specified in section 3.2.5.6, or the Execute request type.
 The EcDoRPCExt2 method call does not require a ROP request is included in the call.